Agile Software Development: Definition, Manifesto, Framework, And Benefits

 Higher predictability

-Some might disagree that if you have more sprints (iterations) and in every session you discover something that needs to be tweaked, how can Agile be more predictable?
+Some might disagree that if you have more sprints (iterations) and discover something that needs to be tweaked in every session, how can Agile be more predictable?
 Look at the problem from a finance perspective.
 Every iteration has a defined time window (more or less 1 - 4 weeks).
 That means the dedicated work has a cost.

 While with Waterfall you can predict costs based on the timeline, all of these predictions are disrupted if there are any bugs or flaws after the launch.
 In an ideal world, Waterfall would win in the question of predictability.
 But this world isn’t so ideal!